Islanders' Jean-Gabriel Pageau will be out with upper-body injury

 The Islanders will be without versatile third-line center Jean-Gabriel Pageau at least for the short term.

-The team announced shortly before Tuesday night’s game against the Senators at UBS Arena that Pageau, who grew up in Ottawa and played his first seven-plus NHL seasons with his hometown club, was day-to-day with an upper-body injury.
+The team announced shortly before Tuesday night’s 3-2 shootout loss to the Senators at UBS Arena that Pageau, who grew up in Ottawa and played his first seven-plus NHL seasons with his hometown club, was day-to-day with an upper-body injury.

-Otto Koivula, called up from in Bridgeport on Monday, drew into the lineup.
-He centered the fourth line while Casey Cizikas skated in Pageau’s spot in between Zach Parise and Simon Holmstrom.
+Otto Koivula, called up from the Islanders’ AHL affiliate in Bridgeport on Monday, came in as the fourth-line center and logged 6:36, including 2:47 of man-advantage time as he also played in Pageau’s spot on the second power-play unit.

 It was the first NHL game this season for Koivula, a fourth-round pick in 2016.
 He had two assists in eight games for the Islanders last season.